eecc33/ec3-mining/README.md

 # ec3-mining

-Device\dataDevice.js: Collect device data and upload it to peaq network.
+Device\dataDevice.js: Collect device data from data.txt and upload it to peaq network.